 Recently I made another unplanned trip to Jaipur.
-I left home for Delhi but at bus stand of my hometown, I boarded in the bus to Jaipur and reached there with nothing much in mind.
-I love solo traveling and it gives me liberty to make ways whenever I feel like visiting any place, just pack bags and leave, oh yes money is important factor as well.
-So, after reaching the pink city, I checked the places which I couldn’t visit in my last journey to Jaipur.
+I left home for Delhi but at the bus stand of my hometown, I boarded in the bus to Jaipur and reached there with nothing much in mind.
+I love solo traveling and it gives me the liberty to make ways whenever I feel like visiting any place, just pack bags and leave, oh yes money is an important factor as well.
+So, after reaching the pink city, I checked the places which I couldn’t visit on my last journey to Jaipur.
 And on the top was the famous Galtaji Temple Jaipur, also known as the monkey temple.
 I have watched a lot of documentaries on this temple on National Geographic Channel back in childhood.
-I still remember they used to refer Galta gang.
+I still remember they used to refer to the Galta gang.
 And the monkeys here are very friendly.
 So, I stayed at my relative’s place and chalked out a random place for the first day at Jaipur.

 How to reach Galtaji Temple Jaipur?